 Despite all of this perceived workload and eye-popping stats, some around him don't think he's even close to giving 100 percent yet.

 "Well, everyone was talking like, 'Hey, this is not Playoff LeBron,'" said Channing Frye, who has been James' teammate for two-and-a-half years.
 "Usually LeBron gives you about 60 percent.
 He's about 80 percent LeBron and it's looking effortless, so pretty scary.

 "This is 80 percent engagement.
 He's engaged on offense and defense.
 He's shooting the ball well, he's seeing the game a lot better, he's diverting to his teammates and that's pretty scary.

 "Once he starts adjusting, then he starts getting the ball screen-and-roll.
-You’re seeing post-up passing LeBron, post-up scoring LeBron, shooting 3s LeBron.
-There’s a lot of different aspects of that.
-So when I say 80 percent, I just mean that it’s engagement every single game.”
+You're seeing post-up-passing LeBron, post-up-scoring LeBron, shooting-threes LeBron.
+There's a lot of different aspects of that.
+So when I say 80 percent, I just mean that it's engagement every single game."

 If this is James at 80 percent, lord help whoever has to guard him when he's pushing 100.
 While Lue definitely needs to cut his star player's minutes, it's nice to know James is conserving his energy even when playing at an MVP level.

 Cleveland will no doubt be in the middle of any and all talks, as it came close to a deal for George this past summer but Indiana Pacers GM Kevin Pritchard nixed it at the last minute, per ESPN.com's Ramona Shelburne, McMenamin and Brian Windhorst.